walterxie/MEP-tutorial/README.md

 ### Tip dates

-By default all the taxa are assumed to have a date of zero (i.e., the sequences are assumed to be sampled at the same time).
+By default, all the taxa are assumed to have a date of zero (i.e., the sequences are assumed to be sampled at the same time).
 In our case, the RSVA sequences have been sampled at various dates going back to the 1950s.
-The actual year of sampling is given in the name of each taxon and we could simply edit the value in the `Date` column of the table to reflect these.
+The actual year of sampling is given in the name of each taxon, and we could simply edit the value in the `Date` column of the table to reflect these.